Understanding your good moves, as well as identifying your mistakes, can be a great way to improve the way you manage money going forward.

 Your year-end review should cover all your money issues for the year.
 Here are some categories to help you get started.

-Looking at your goals not only holds you accountable to them but can help shape your goals and behaviour for next year.
+Looking at your goals not only holds you accountable to them but can help shape your goals and behavior for next year.
 Take some time to picture where you want to be financially next year at this time, and make the appropriate goals to get there.
+And make sure that your 3 critical goals are placed namely emergency fund, retirement plan, and child education plan.

 Whether or not you had a specific income goal in mind, you should take a few minutes to review your income.
 Depending on your circumstances, this could involve your salary and whether or not you received a raise and/or bonus.
 But it could also involve side hustles or a business of your own.
 Did you meet the income part of your budget this year?